“Joy is the business of Heaven.” –C. S. Lewis

-God help your church.
+Dear Lord, help your church.
+Please.

 Comey says, “The more stressful the job, the more intentional I’ve always been about helping my team members find joy in our work.
 Laughter is the outward manifestation of joy, so I believe if I’m doing it right and helping people connect to the meaning and joy in their work, there will be laughter in the workplace.”

 Laughter is the outward manifestation of joy.
 He said what I preach.
 I love to laugh, and I really love it when laughter happens spontaneously in church services.
 This is the natural kind which you cannot plan or whip up.